5 Essential Steps To Manage Your Money The Right Way

 It's about being content with the things you own and not seeking compensation in random material belongings and purchases.

 This thought process is even more important if you start buying random stuff with the money you loaned from a bank.
 This will put you in a constant pressure to pay off your loan and it will eat a lot of your monthly paychecks.

 That's why you should be extremely cautious with the way you use your credit card if you own one.

 2. Invest your money so that you can start generating a passive income

 This one is crucial when planning your future because your 401(k) will not allow a lavish lifestyle (or even any lifestyle in some cases) after your retirement.

-If you want to become truly independent from the government (except taxes), start investing in stocks, commodities or real estate - or even better in all of those.
+If you want to become truly independent from the government (except taxes), start investing in stocks, commodities, or real estate - even better in all of those.